Ludwig Mies van der Rohe: Mies Building at Indiana University in Bloomington, Indiana

 In 1952, a fraternity commissioned Mies to design a building on the Indiana University campus in Bloomington, Indiana.
 The plan was not realized during his lifetime, but the design was rediscovered in 2013, and in 2019 the university's Eskenazi School of Art, Architecture + Design announced they would be constructing it with blessing of his grandchildren.
 As of June 2022, the building is completed and open.

 Martin Luther King Jr. Memorial Library

-Mies designed Martin Luther King Jr. Memorial Library, the building was completed in 1972 at a cost of $18 million, and 3 years after Ludwing Mies death.
-It is the central facility of the District of Columbia Public Library (DCPL), it is his only public library.
+Mies designed Martin Luther King Jr. Memorial Library in Washington, DC.
+The building was completed in 1972 at a cost of $18 million and three years after Mies's death.
+It is the central facility of the District of Columbia Public Library (DCPL), and is his only realized library and his only building in Washington D.C.

 Furniture

 Mies, often in collaboration with Lilly Reich, designed modern furniture pieces using new industrial technologies that have become popular classics, such as the Barcelona chair and table, the Brno chair, and the Tugendhat chair.
 These pieces are manufactured under licence by the Knoll furniture company.

-His furniture is known for fine craftsmanship, a mix of traditional luxurious fabrics like leather combined with modern chrome frames, and a distinct separation of the supporting structure and the supported surfaces, often employing cantilevers to enhance the feeling of lightness created by delicate structural frames.
+His furniture is known for fine craftsmanship, a mixture of traditional luxurious fabrics like leather combined with modern chrome frames, and a distinct separation of the supporting structure and the supported surfaces, often employing cantilevers to enhance the feeling of lightness created by delicate structural frames.

 Educator

+In 1953 the House Beautiful editor Elizabeth Gordon published an editorial under the title "The Threat to the Next America".
+In it, she criticized Mies's Villa Tugendhat as cold, barren design and dismissed Mies as European Architect.